 Use it as a catalyst to send you in an unplanned direction.

 Use it as a force to do something different.

-Use it as an opportunity which may not otherwise have presented itself to surprise people and blow them away with your ability to go with the flow.
+Use it as an opportunity that may not otherwise have presented itself to surprise people and blow them away with your ability to go with the flow.

-Acknowledge the heckler, thank them for the interruption (yes thank them!) and use their point to strengthen your own.
-Never put them down; honour their right to disagree with you.
+Acknowledge the heckler, thank them for the interruption (yes thank them!), and use their point to strengthen your own.
+Never put them down; honor their right to disagree with you.

 When you forget your point, make a joke about yourself – “An unexpected senior moment highly unusual at the age of 30”.
 People love it when you make yourself the butt of a joke.